aoblab/esp32_MQTT_ZE03/README.md

 # Preparing the Arduino IDE
 Installing the PubSubClient Library
-The PubSubClient library provides a client for doing simple publish/subscribe messaging with a server that supports MQTT (basically allows your ESP32 to talk with Node-RED). https://github.com/knolleary/pubsubclient
+The PubSubClient library provides a client for doing simple publish/subscribe messaging with a server that supports MQTT (basically allows your ESP32 to talk with Node-RED)

+https://github.com/knolleary/pubsubclient